 Smoke generated by bushfires can affect respiratory health over large areas, as evidenced by increased respiratory hospital admissions during bushfire events (Chen et al. 2006; Johnston et al. 2002; Kolbe & Gilchrist 2009; Morgan et al. 2010; Tham et al. 2009).
 See the section on air pollution for more information on smoke-related air quality.

-The longer-term effects of bushfires include deterioration of existing health conditions such as hypertension, gastrointestinal disorders, diabetes and mental illness (McFarlane et al. 1997).
+The longer-term effects of bushfires require more research but may include deterioration of existing health conditions such as hypertension, gastrointestinal disorders, diabetes and mental illness (Clayer et al. 1985).
 The experience of bushfire may increase the occurrence of psychological and behavioural disorders such as anxiety, depression and substance misuse (AIHW 2011).

 Based on estimates from a recent study of the impacts of the 2019–20 bushfire season, 10% of Australian adults considered their home or property was directly threatened, while over half (54%) experienced anxiety or worry due to the bushfires (Biddle et al. 2020).
 Reports of bushfire-associated anxiety or worry were more common in females, young people and people living in capital cities—but this last finding is thought to reflect under-reporting in rural and remote people due to cultural values of stoicism in the face of hardship (Biddle et al. 2020).

 A follow-up study of psychological outcomes 5 years after the 2009 Black Saturday bushfires found that 22% of people who had been in communities highly affected by the fires were suffering probable post-traumatic stress disorder (PTSD), major depressive episode or severe distress, compared with 5.6% of people who had been in regions that were less affected by the fires.
 Levels of PTSD for those with any exposure to bushfires were markedly higher than for those measured in the general population (Bryant et al. 2018).